-Located in the heart of bustling Porter Square, in the City of Cambridge, MA, Frost Terrace is a unique, transit-oriented, 100% affordable family community.
-By weaving together three historic houses, significant contemporary architecture, and a dynamic, human-centered landscape the design transforms a forgotten residential site, along a commercial avenue, into high-quality multi-family housing.
+Located in the heart of bustling Porter Square, Frost Terrace is a unique, transit-oriented, 100% affordable family community.
+By weaving together three historic houses, significant contemporary architecture and a dynamic, human-centered landscape, the design transforms a forgotten residential site, along a commercial avenue, into high-quality multi-family housing.

-The design of the buildings and site at Frost Terrace contributes to a vibrant streetscape and unfold in a varied volumetric composition that transforms its site and context for contemporary use.
+The design of the buildings and site at Frost Terrace contributes to a vibrant streetscape and unfolds in a varied volumetric composition that transforms its site and context for contemporary use.
 The composition has four anchoring elements— (1) the former ‘William Frost House’, a restored second empire building relocated on the site into realignment with an adjacent historic church building; (2) a five-story masonry volume set behind the William Frost House constructed c.
 1865; and (3 and 4) twin shingle style homes constructed c.
 1900.
 An elevated three-story ribbon-like, clapboard volume knits together these diverse elements and unifies the site.

-2021 Cambridge Historical Commission | Preservation Award
+- 2021 Cambridge Historic Commission Preservation Award